danbev/learning-linux-kernel/README.md

 When the interpreter is run it will call the .init section, do the table relocations, and then return control back to `load_elf_binary`.
 More details of the linker and these tables can be found below.

-Keep in mind that the `execve` call will replace the current/calling processes virtual address space, so one everything has been step up, the next instruction pointed to by rpi will be executed.
+Keep in mind that the `execve` call will replace the current/calling processes virtual address space, so once everything has been step up, the next instruction pointed to by rip will be executed.
+The should be set to the entry point.
+TODO: verify how this is done.
 I was first thinking that something would be calling our main function but that does not really seem to be how it works.

 `libc` is the c library and `ld-linux-x86_64` is the dynamic linker.